Free-agent running back Chris Carson agrees to return to Seahawks

 Re-signing Carson to what is essentially a two-year deal also raises questions about the future of Penny.

-Penny was a controversial pick as the number 27 overall selection in 2018 and has struggled to stay healthy, playing in just 27 of a possible 48 games in his career, missing all but three last season while still recovering from a knee injury suffered in Dec., 2019.
+Penny was a controversial pick as the No. 27 overall selection in 2018 and has struggled to stay healthy, playing in just 27 of a possible 48 games.
+He missed all but three last season while recovering from a knee injury suffered in December 2019.

-When Penny was drafted in the first round, many viewed that as a sign that he would be the team’s running back of the future, and some figured that meant it more likely Carson might leave.
+When Penny was drafted in the first round, many viewed that as a sign he would be the team’s running back of the future, and some figured that meant Carson would leave.

 But Penny’s injuries and inability to prove he can be a consistent contributor undoubtedly added to the urgency for Seattle to get something done with Carson.

-The Seahawks were 10-2 last year in games Carson played in, and while his running was a key factor, so was making 37 catches for a career-high 287 yards and four touchdowns, an aspect of his game that figures to fit in nicely with the offense of new offensive coordinator Shane Waldron, who spent the last four years with the Rams.
+The Seahawks were 10-2 last season in games Carson played, and though his running was a key factor, so was making 37 catches for a career-high 287 yards and four touchdowns.
+That aspect of his game figures to fit in nicely with the offense of new coordinator Shane Waldron, who spent the past four years with the Rams.

-What Carson will be asked to do most, though, is give the Seahawks the kind of punishing, bruising rushing attack that Carroll likes the best.
+What Carson will be asked to do most, though, is give the Seahawks the kind of punishing, bruising rushing attack that Carroll likes best.

 “We have to run the ball better,’’ Carroll said after the season.
 “Not even better, we have to run it more.
 We have to dictate what’s going on with the people that we’re playing, and that’s one of the ways to do that.”